 Conway, AR 72035

-Located in Conway, Arkansas, University of Central Arkansas is a public institution that offers both undergrad and graduate degree programs.
+University of Central Arkansas is one of the 11 public 4-year colleges in Arkansas.
+Its campus is medium in size and located in Conway.
+The institution offers both undergrad and graduate degree programs.

 |Religious Affiliation -|

 The University of Central Arkansas's Nursing program is approved by the Arkansas State Board of Nursing and accredited by the Commission on Collegiate Nursing Education.

 The program offers a range of tracks for students with various needs.
 The generic traditional track is designed with no licensing in nursing.
 The school admits one class of students in this track in the fall.
 Applications are accepted between the 15th and the 1st of March.

 The second track is the LPN to BSN track.
 Applicants are admitted in the fall semester and applications are accepted between the preceding 15th January and the 1st of March.

 The RN to BSN or RN to MSN track is offered online for RN graduates of accredited Associate Degrees or hospital diploma programs.
 Both tracks are intended for working RNs with all courses offered online.
 Periodic visits to the Conway campus will be required for each course.
 Applications to this track are accepted twice a year.

 - Nursing pre-requisite courses